 - Assist the learner in becoming acquainted with the people and activities of the community.

-Note: All Clinical Sciences Faculty providing clinical teaching should have a Northern Ontario School of Medicine faculty appointment to formally assess a medical learner.
-For more detailed information on the various opportunities of involvement with NOSM please view the Clinical Faculty Opportunities Brochure
+Note: All Clinical Sciences faculty providing clinical teaching should have a NOSM University faculty appointment in order to formally assess a medical learner.
+For more detailed information on the various opportunities to be involved with NOSM U, please view the Faculty Opportunities Brochure and visit the Clinical Appointment Opportunities page on our website.

 Section 4: Faculty Appointment and Reappointment Policy